Lore · Book VI · Fiction

 By law, the words were not the whale's words.
 The law had been careful about that.
 They were certified interpretive output generated by Pelagos-9, an accredited cross-species acoustic model licensed by the Ministry of Ecological Evidence.
 The source signal came from a tagged matriarch in the North Passage pod, recorded during a sequence of altered migration calls collected near the proposed dredging corridor.

 The translation was admissible, but not sovereign.
 Probative, but not dispositive.
 Suggestive, but not determinative.
+The legal terms had been invented so recently that everyone still used them like wet paint.

-Mara Venn sat behind the evidence table with the other archivists, her hands folded around a pencil she had not sharpened because pencils made her feel honest.
+Wren Venn sat behind the evidence table with the other archivists, her hands folded around a pencil she had not sharpened, because pencils made her feel honest.
 Her job was not to argue the case.
 Her job was to preserve the record: source signals, model versions, confidence intervals, behavioral correlates, chain of custody, human annotations, environmental logs, objection history, and every output the court did not read aloud.

 The case was titled Bay of Saint Lio, by and through its appointed human representatives, v.
 Meridian Works Development Authority.
 The newspapers called it The Whale Trial, which was wrong in every possible way and therefore useful.